venny-analystic/revobank-customer-segmentation/README.md

 ### Average Spending by Cluster
 ![Cluster Spending](clusters_spending.png)

+## Model Used
+K-Means Clustering was applied to segment customers based on transaction behavior and financial indicators.
+The optimal number of clusters (k=3) was determined using the Elbow Method.
+Cluster Interpretation:
+- Cluster 2: High-value customers with high spending and low financial risk
+- Cluster 1: Medium-value customers with growth potential
+- Cluster 0: Low-value or higher-risk customers requiring monitoring

 ## Key Insights
 - Customer segmentation reveals distinct behavioral patterns across transaction activity and spending.